 What causes a slipped disc?

-A slipped disc occurs when the outer case of the disc ruptures (splits), resulting in the gel inside bulging and protruding out of the disc.
+A slipped disc occurs when the outer case of the disc splits, resulting in the gel inside bulging out of the disc.

 It is not always clear what causes a disc to break down, although age is a common factor in many cases.
 As you get older, your spinal discs start to lose their water content, making them less flexible and more likely to rupture.